japila-books/apache-spark-internals/docs/tools/spark-submit.md

 --driver-cores NUM
 ```

-`--driver-cores` command-line option sets the number of cores to `NUM` for the link:spark-driver.adoc[driver] in the link:spark-deploy-mode.adoc#cluster[cluster deploy mode].
+`--driver-cores` command-line option sets the number of cores to `NUM` for the spark-driver.md[driver] in the spark-deploy-mode.md#cluster[cluster deploy mode].

 NOTE: `--driver-cores` switch is only available for cluster mode (for Standalone, Mesos, and YARN).

-NOTE: It corresponds to link:spark-driver.adoc#spark_driver_cores[spark.driver.cores] setting.
+NOTE: It corresponds to spark-driver.md#spark_driver_cores[spark.driver.cores] setting.

 NOTE: It is printed out to the standard error output in <<verbose-mode, verbose mode>>.